 R code in the package should call library or require only exceptionally.
 Such calls are never needed for packages listed in 'Depends' as they will already be on the search path.
-It used to be common practice to use require calls for packages listed in 'Suggests' in functions which used their functionality, but nowadays it is better to access such functionality via: calls.
+It used to be common practice to use require calls for packages listed in 'Suggests' in functions which used their functionality, but nowadays it is better to access such functionality via :: calls.

-A package that wishes to make use of header files in other packages needs to declare them as a comma-separated list in the field 'LinkingTo' in the DESCRIPTION file.
+A package that wishes to make use of header files in other packages to compile its C/C++ code needs to declare them as a comma-separated list in the field 'LinkingTo' in the DESCRIPTION file.
 For example